Robotics/Programmable Controllers

 MT-ARM-1 - ARM board fitted with Philips LPC2132 @ 60MHz PricePhoto Docs

-The ARMBoards are working on 3.3V.
-They both have a 1117-3.3V Low-Drop-Out (1V) voltage regulator which enables the board to be powered from 4.3V to 22V DC.
-Both boards also include a system reset button and a 3.3V powered RS232 driver chip (MAX3232).
+The ARMBoard runs on 3.3V.
+It has a 1117-3.3V Low-Drop-Out (1V) voltage regulator which enables the board to be powered from 4.3V to 22V DC.
+The board also includes a system reset button and a 3.3V powered RS232 driver chip (MAX3232).

 Note: When using the ARMBoard with the IOBoard for doing experiments it will be necessary to use some I/I buffering ICs, such as 74LS573, to interface between the two boards.
 This is due to the different operating voltages for each board.